flutter/website/src/docs/development/tools/hot-reload.md

     If you're running the app at the command line using `flutter run`, enter `r` in the terminal window.

+{{site.alert.note}}
+  Flutter web currently supports hot restart but not hot reload.
+When launching a web app from the command line, typing `r` performs a hot restart.
+To perform a hot restart _and_ refresh the browser, use `R`.
+{{site.alert.end}}

 After a successful hot reload operation, you'll see a message in the console similar to: